clueproject/clue_sqlaloader/README.rst

 Credits
 =======

-Written and maintained by Rocky Burt <rocky@serverzen.com>
+Written and maintained by Rocky Burt <rocky AT serverzen DOT com>